Allowable and Disallowable Expenses

-Expenses are defined as a decrease in owner’s equity due to the use of assets.
+Expenses are defined as a decrease in owner’s equity (Also see Liability and Shareholders’ Equity) due to the use of assets.
 A more layman definition will be that expenses refer to something the business spends money on.
 For self-employed sole proprietors that are registered with the Accounting and Corporate Regulatory Authority (ACRA), business income must be reported to the Inland Revenue Authority of Singapore (IRAS).

-Knowing how to file your business tax is essential, as it will affect the amount of tax you will have to pay at the end of the accounting period.
+Knowing how to file your business tax (Also see Understanding the Singapore tax system) is essential, as it will affect the amount of tax you will have to pay at the end of the accounting period.
 An inaccurate accounting record that reflects a wrong amount of tax owed may then result in your record being rejected by IRAS.
 Part of calculating your taxes include having to record allowable and disallowable expenses, which will affect the amount of tax you have to pay.

 Allowable Business Expenses